supcik/academic-www/content/en/docs/writing-markdown-latex.md

     {{%/* staticref "files/cv.pdf" "newtab" */%}}Download my CV{{%/* /staticref */%}}

 The optional `"newtab"` argument for `staticref` will cause the link to be opened in a new tab.

+### Figures

+To cross-reference a figure:

+1. Retrieve the figure ID.
+The figure ID consists of a URL friendly equivalent of the image caption prefixed with `figure-`.
+To grab the exact ID, preview the page in Hugo, right click a figure and click _Inspect_ in your browser to grab the value of the figure’s `id` field.
+2. Create a link to the figure in the form `[a link to a figure](#figure-FIGURES-CAPTION)`.

 ### Tags and Categories